seed-labs/seed-labs/lab-setup/virginia-cyber-range/README.md

 ## Summary of the Suggestions

-Based on our testing, here are the summary of our suggestions.
+Based on our testing, here is the summary of our suggestions.
 Details are given later in this document.

 - Add the list of domains to the `no-proxy` list